 (c) Information Produced.
 If information produced in response to a subpoena is subject to a claim of privilege or of protection as trial-preparation material, the person making the claim may notify any party that received the information of the claim and the basis for it.
-After being notified, a party, advocate or attorney shall promptly return, sequester, or destroy the specified information and any copies it has; shall not use or disclose the information until the claim is resolved; shall take reasonable steps to retrieve the information to the Court under seal for a determination of the claim.
+After being notified, a party, advocate or attorney shall promptly return, sequester, or destroy the specified information and any copies it has; shall not use or disclose the information until the claim is resolved; shall take reasonable steps to retrieve the information if the party disclosed it before being notified; and may promptly present the information to the Court under seal for a determination of the claim.
 The person who produced the information shall preserve the information until the claim is resolved.

-153.24-5.
+803.24-5.
 Contempt.
 The issuing Court may hold in contempt a person who, having been served, fails without adequate excuse to obey the subpoena.
-A nonparty's failure to obey shall be excused if the subpoena purports to require the nonparty to attend or produce at a place outside the limits of Rule 153.243(c)(1)(B).
+A nonparty's failure to obey shall be excused if the subpoena purports to require the nonparty to attend or produce at a place outside the limits of Rule 803.24-3(c)(1)(B).

-153.25.
+803.25.
 Recesses; Personal Conduct

-153.25-1.
+803.25-1.
 Recesses.
 The Court may order postponements or recesses in its discretion at any time during the hearing for any reason.
-Specifically, when objections are made with respect to questions asked or evidence presented, or other motions are made during a hearing, the Court may order a short recess in order to ddiberate onany motions or objections raised by a party.
+Specifically, when objections are made with respect to questions asked or evidence presented, or other motions are made during a hearing, the Court may order a short recess in order to deliberate on any motions or objections raised by a party.